-The Learn-Design-Do-Reflect cycle is a tool used in the NEA Teacher Leadership Institute to support the development of teacher leadership.
+The Learn-Design-Do-Reflect Cycle is a tool used in the NEA Teacher Leadership Institute to support the development of teacher leadership.
 The following descriptors will help you understand your participation in each step of the process.

-- Learn: Delve into resources, explore the needs of your school, district, or state, explore resources to challenge inequities, and self-assess in order to gain a deep understanding of research, best practice, the needs of your educational setting, and your own professional learning needs - Design: Design an action plan that addresses at least one of the needs of your school, district, or state. - Do: Implement your plan and collect information and evidence about the challenges and successes of your implementation. - Reflect: Take time to reflect on the outcomes and the process of implementation of your action plan and consider next steps.
+- Learn Delve into resources; explore the needs of your school, district, or state; and self-assess in order to gain a deep understanding of research, best practices, the needs of your educational setting, and your own professional learning needs. - Design Design an action plan that addresses at least one of the needs of your school, district, or state. - Do Implement your plan and collect information and evidence about the challenges and successes of your implementation. - Reflect Take time to reflect on the outcomes and the process of implementation of your action plan and consider next steps.